|

 Photograph Collection, 1922-1974

-24 b/w copy negatives; 24 b/w copy prints
+24 B/W copy negatives; 24 B/W copy prints

 SWCPC 526

-Includes images documenting the lives of Mexican-Americans in West Texas
+the lives of Mexican-Americans in West Texas from 1922 to 1974, but especially

-from 1922 to 1974, but especially during the 1950s.
-Includes images of a labor camp,
+during the 1950s.
+Includes images of a labor camp, families, a wedding,

-family activities.
+activities.

-Berta Garcia and her husband, Felipe Garcia were insurance agents in the West Texas area.
+husband, Felipe Garcia were insurance agents in the West Texas area.

 Garlin, Raymond E.